compsoc-edinburgh/website/_pages/knowledgebase.md

 ### Programming Club

-{% include pgclub.html %}

-It is quite possible to finish an undergraduate CS degree at Edinburgh without having done a huge amount of programming.
 Programming Club gives students very important practical skills that make novice programmers into extraordinary programmers.

-If you want to help out or just learn more about the club, [click here](/pgclub).
+If you want to help out or just learn more about the club, [click here](http://progclub.inf.ed.ac.uk).

 ### Better Informatics